 Alex is a fluent Spanish speaker and member of various Hispanic Bar Associations.
 In 2022, Alex was selected as a Fellow for the Leadership Council on Legal Diversity.
 Alex was also previously selected to the Collaborative Bar Leadership Academy, a joint initiative of several national Bar Associations to provide leadership training and professional development to diverse lawyers.

-Alex also maintains an active and dedicated pro bono practice.
-A fluent Spanish speaker and member of the Allegheny County Hispanic Bar Association, Alex represents clients seeking asylum, protection under the Convention Against Torture, Special Immigrant Juvenile Status, and other forms of relief under immigration law.
+Alex maintains a dedicated pro bono practice, representing clients seeking asylum, protection under the Convention Against Torture, Special Immigrant Juvenile Status, and other forms of relief under immigration law.

-Prior to working at McGuireWoods, Alex was an associate at a prominent international law firm in New York where he was honored by the Empire State Bar Association for his commitment to pro bono work.
-Alex is a graduate of the Yale Law School, where he served as an Editor on the Yale Law Journal.
-While at the Yale Law School, Alex was a student director of the Legal Services for Immigrant Communities Clinic and member of the Latino Law Students Association.
+Prior to working at McGuireWoods, Alex was an associate at a prominent international law firm in New York.
+Alex is a graduate of Yale Law School, where he served as an Editor on the Yale Law Journal.
+While at Yale Law School, Alex was a student director of the Legal Services for Immigrant Communities Clinic and Vice President of the Latino Law Students Association.

 Served as in-house, and then as outside, counsel to one of the nation’s largest broker-dealers, managing investigations and enforcement actions by the SEC, FINRA, and state securities regulators.

-Representation of financial services institutions and traders in regulatory enforcement proceedings involving spoofing, wash trading, high frequency trading, churning, and other market practices.
+Representation of financial services institutions and associated persons in regulatory enforcement proceedings involving alleged market manipulation (including spoofing, wash trading, and frontrunning), and other market practices.

 Represented one of the world’s largest financial institutions in a range of investigations, lawsuits, and government enforcement actions related to the issuing and underwriting of residential-mortgage back securities and collateralized debt obligations.